Thomas Logan

 Thomas Logan is a fictional character appearing in American comic books published by Marvel Comics.
 The character has been depicted as the biological father of X-Men member Wolverine.
 He was created by Bill Jemas, Joe Quesada, and Paul Jenkins.
 He was featured in the limited series Origin, which detailed the youth and formative years of Wolverine and was published from November 2001 to July 2002.

 Fictional character biography

 Thomas Logan lives in Alberta, Canada during the late 19th century and is the groundskeeper for the Howlett estate.
-Logan is a very short tempered man and is known to be a heavy drinker.
+Thomas is a very short-tempered man and is known to be a heavy drinker.
 He is the father of Dog Logan, but his exact date of birth is unknown.
 His surname, Logan, implies that Thomas has Scottish ancestry.